pgManage/pgManage/postage/man/man1/postage.1.md

        This option regulates the frequency and verbosity of log messages.
 Possible values are none, error, warn, notice and info.

 `-t` or `--login-timeout=` or `login_timeout=`
-       `Integer;` defaults to 1200
+       `Integer;` defaults to 0
-       This option regulates the timeout after the last page is closed.
+       This option regulates the login timeout (in seconds) after the last activity on a session.
+	   If 0, no timeout is enforced.

 `-x` or `--local-only=`
        `Boolean;` defaults to false